5 things to buy if you’re a survivalist with too much money

 4) Bunkers – £30,000 to several million

-Due to the recent pandemic, many things related to survival had gained a huge amount of popularity, especially long term food and basic bug-out equipment.
+Due to the recent pandemic, many things related to survival have gained a huge amount of popularity, especially long-term food and basic bug-out equipment.
 Bunker construction is another industry that’s seen a huge boom in recent years, and anyone who has the money seems to be splashing out on a secure underground lair to retreat to if needed.
 Even though some of the smaller ones are relatively cheap, they are intended more for short stays to avoid natural disasters, and staying in one of the smaller ones for more than a couple of weeks would cause serious psychological issues.

 5) Canadian Goose Snow Mantra – £1,500

-More affordable than the others but still way out of most peoples price range for a coat, the snow mantra by Canadian Goose is widely regarded as the warmest coat on earth.
-This brand of clothing is the coat of choice for field workers at McMurdo research station in Antarctica.
-It’s insulated with goose-down feathers and has a coyote fur lined hood, making it not only the warmest coat but also the most ethically murky coat out there.
+More affordable than the others but still way out of most people’s price range for a coat, the Snow Mantra by Canadian Goose is widely regarded as the warmest coat on earth.
+This brand of clothing is the coat of choice for field workers at McMurdo Research Station in Antarctica.
+It’s insulated with goose-down feathers and has a coyote fur-lined hood, making it not only the warmest coat but also the most ethically murky coat out there.